davidday99/tm4c-web-server/README.md

 # TM4C Web Server

-A simple HTTP web server that runs on a TM4C.
-A very basic custom network stack (see dependencies) implements all *necessary* TCP/IP functionality.
-That is to say, some of the functionality that any real stack would normally support (e.g., IP packet fragmentation, TCP segment reordering) is not yet implemented.
+A simple single-threaded HTTP web server that runs on a TM4C.

 ## Included Make Recipes